 Everyone thinks Malaysia is expensive, especially if you are on a budget.
 It is one of the most economically developed countries in Southeast Asia.
 It still is one of the cheapest places to travel that is a mix of the modern and old way of living.

 The best time to visit Malaysia is between December and February.
-However, if you travel during the off-seasons it is cheaper.
+However, if you travel during the off-season, it is cheaper.

 Malaysia has a lot to offer— beautiful beaches, jungles, and delicious food.
 It is effortless to get around in Malaysia, especially in Kuala Lumpur, because English is widely spoken.